Want to volunteer on an organic permaculture farm in Thailand? We might just be the right place for you – if you’re fearless and adventurous!

-As of now, we don’t have electricity, so it is helpful to bring a headlamp/flashlight.
-This also means that we do not have WiFi (and the mobile signal is not the best – welcome to the jungle!), but we can charge your phone once a week.
+As of now, we don’t have (much) electricity, so it is helpful to bring a headlamp/flashlight.
+This also means that we do not have WiFi (and the mobile signal is not the best – welcome to the jungle!), but you can charge your phone at our solar station.
 It may be helpful to think of your stay as a kind of “offline retreat” or a technology detox.
 Please inform your family and friends that you won’t be available all of the time so they don’t worry.

 We are an organic farm, so we do not encourage the use of conventional soap/shampoo/deodorant bodyspray/conditioner/toothpaste, since the chemicals in those products are often poisonous and don’t belong into a garden (or anywhere else, actually).
 However, we provide organic herbal toothpaste for our volunteers.

 If you want to use soap, please bring non-scented hard/curd soap without any additives – but there is really no need for soap, to be honest.
 Humans did fine without it for 3 million years, and nobody is going to blame you if you smell like sweat during the day.
 Every animal has a distinct smell, and it is nothing to be ashamed of.
 Celebrating and cherishing our animality is important!

 Please note that we hold earth-based views and won’t tolerate nonsensical conspiracy theories.
 To ensure we will have meaningful discussions and are on the same level of reality, it is mandatory to accept the basics of evolutionary theory and common sense.
 Talk of “flat earth”, reptilian world dominance, denial of the holocaust or climate change, alien interference, or human supremacy has no place on our farm.